honeycombio/refinery/config.md

 ## Access Key Configuration

-`AccessKeys` Contains access keys -- API keys that the proxy will treat specially, and other flags that control how the proxy handles API keys.
+`AccessKeys` contains access keys -- API keys that the proxy will treat specially, and other flags that control how the proxy handles API keys.

 ### `ReceiveKeys`